 A post shared by ArtStar (@artstar) on

 5. Forget the frame.
-If you are eyeing a piece of already-framed art, Brown says not to get too hung up the frame itself, especially if you aren’t feeling it.
+If you are eyeing a piece of already-framed art, Brown says not to get too hung up the frame itself, especially if you are not feeling it.
 “Remember you can always get a piece of art reframed to fit your aesthetic,” she says.
 “If you love the artwork, but the frame isn’t your taste, don’t rule it out at first and work to find a frame that better suits your style.”

 6. Stay tuned for sales.
 Brown says to keep your eyes peeled for art sales.
 “Stay up-to-date on sales and other offers your favorite art sites have offered by signing up for email updates and following them on Instagram,” Brown says.

 7. Shipping matters.
 “The cost of shipping art is determined based on factors such as the size of the item being shipped, special shipping requirements (e.g. custom crating) and the distance,” says Brown.
 Whether you are selling or buying art, stick with sites that offer a comprehensive service including pick-up and delivery to make your experience as seamless as possible.
-And don’t forget to account for shipping costs when determining your budget.
+And do not forget to account for shipping costs when determining your budget.

 8. Quality control.
 To ensure you are getting your hands on quality art, Brown suggests visiting brick-and-mortar spaces with pieces by the same artist for more insight.
 “In addition to shopping at trustworthy sites, we recommend visiting design showrooms and well-regarded vintage shops in your area that will be able to provide you with in-depth information on the history, quality and condition of the artwork,” Brown says.

 9. Be open-minded.
-Sometimes, the best pieces of art are the ones we weren’t specifically searching for.
+Sometimes, the best pieces of art are the ones we were not specifically searching for.
 “As you’re browsing for art online, take note of pieces that speak to you even if you’re not sure where they’ll live,” says Brown.
 “Unexpected artwork can make a great impact in your space, especially if they contrast with the color scheme and furniture you already have in there.”

 10. Know where to shop.
 Ask any seasoned art collector and they will tell you the same: Shopping at a reputable site is key when sourcing art online.
 “Only shop at trustworthy sites, i.e. reputable ones with recognizable names, vetted customer reviews, and easy-to-navigate customer service platforms, to ensure you are getting the correct information about the artwork,” says Brown.
 “For example, every piece of artwork at Sotheby’s Home has been carefully examined and its features verified.
 Knowing that the details of the art are accurate will make securing a quality piece for your collection much easier.”